Chapter 3. The Self

 Self-Awareness

-Like any other schema, the self-concept can vary in its current cognitive accessibility. refers to the extent to which we are currently fixing our attention on our own self-concept.
-When our self-concept becomes highly accessible because of our concerns about being observed and potentially judged by others, we experience the publicly induced self-awareness known as (Duval & Wicklund, 1972; Rochat, 2009).
+Like any other schema, the self-concept can vary in its current cognitive accessibility.
+Self-awareness refers to the extent to which we are currently fixing our attention on our own self-concept.
+When our self-concept becomes highly accessible because of our concerns about being observed and potentially judged by others, we experience the publicly induced self-awareness known as self-consciousness (Duval & Wicklund, 1972; Rochat, 2009).

 Perhaps you can remember times when your self-awareness was increased and you became self-conscious—for instance, when you were giving a presentation and you were perhaps painfully aware that everyone was looking at you, or when you did something in public that embarrassed you.
 Emotions such as anxiety and embarrassment occur in large part because the self-concept becomes highly accessible, and they serve as a signal to monitor and perhaps change our behavior.